portworx/px-docs/scheduler/kubernetes/install.md

 4. Persistent Volumes

 ## Prerequisites
 You must have a running Kubernetes 1.6+ Cluster.
-If you do not have a 1.6 or higher Kubernetes cluster, follow [these](/run-with-kubernetes-flexvolume.html) instructions to run Kubernetes with flexvolume.
+If your Kubernetes cluster is older than 1.6, follow [these](/run-with-kubernetes-flexvolume.html) instructions to run Kubernetes with flexvolume.

 ### Optional
 To enable Scheduler Convergence, you need to provide PX with the Kubernetes configuration and certificate files.